Hoe mensen oude dingen long tijd geleden hebben bekeken

 Not to mention that a lot of Mastodon users don't understand how Mastodon works.
 They think it must have a pool of all accounts and all posts and all that somewhere, and the BridgyFed Bluesky bridge will give Bluesky unlimited access to it all.

-They also think that Bluesky will be able to post nasty stuff to everyone, even those who aren't connected to anyone on Bluesky.
+everyone, even those who aren't connected to anyone on Bluesky.
 They think the same about Threads, because in their heads, they're still on Twitter where the secret-sauce algorithm would probably allow for that to happen.

 "aren't based on ActivityPub" ActivityPub is pretty new in the space, the oldest in the space is Diaspora.